LM-SAL/irispy-lmsal/docs/known_issues.rst

-.. _known_issues:
+.. _irspy_known_issues:

 ************
 Known Issues
 ************

 This page documents commonly known issues.
-"Issues" here is defined broadly and refers to oddities or specifics of how ``irispy`` or the Python ecosystem works that could catch anyone out.
+"Issues" here is defined broadly and refers to oddities or specifics of how ``irispy`` or the Python ecosystem works that can and will catch users off guard.

 Per-exposure WCS metadata
 =========================